 When we think of traveling, we often think of the destination: where we are going to go, what we are going to do, maybe where we’ll stop to rest along the way.
 The mode of transportation is a means, not an end, and rarely receives more consideration than a momentary thought about financial accessibility and convenience.
 However, the hours passed in the cabin of a plane, the compartment of a train, or the seats of an automobile are just as much a part of the trip as the days spent exploring a new city or sharing time with friends and family.

 The act of traveling creates unique constraints and challenges for our minds and bodies.
 Firstly, there is the often uncontrollable aspect of time.
 A flight delay or a traffic jam does not disappear simply because you wish for it, nor is there much you can do to change the speed with which the event unfolds (or concludes).
 Many times, there is little you can do to relieve the discomfort of contorting your limbs into narrow spaces for more than a limited time.
 A brief walk up and down the aisle is only a momentary respite.
-There is also the unfortunate problem that many activities that you might usually engage in to pass the hours, from assembling puzzles to streaming videos, are difficult, if not impossible, to successfully perform in a moving vehicle with a spacious, steady tabletop or an uninterrupted internet connection.
+There is also the unfortunate problem that many activities that you might usually engage in to pass the hours, from assembling puzzles to streaming videos, are difficult, if not impossible, to successfully perform in a moving vehicle without a spacious, steady tabletop or an uninterrupted internet connection.

 So what remains to be done to relieve such boredom and antsy-ness?